dendory/Healthstone/README.md

 # Healthstone

-Healthstone is an open source and lightweight Windows system monitoring service able to run dozens of customizable health checks.
-If any check fails, it can notify the Event Log, send emails, file a NodePoint ticket, run a custom program, or send a notification using Amazon SNS or Pushbullet.
-It runs on any Windows XP, 7, 8, Server 2008 or Server 2012 system.
-It can be used to monitor servers, or the state of Windows desktops in any environment, along with other services such as IIS, SQL Server, etc. There's also a smaller Linux client, and a Python dashboard available.
+Healthstone is an open source and lightweight system monitoring solution able to run many customizable health checks.
+It is composed of a dashboard server which runs on a Windows or Linux server, along with agents for Windows and Linux hosts that you wish to monitor.
+The Windows agent is a binary which runs as a service and connects to this dashboard, while the Linux agent is a Python script doing the same thing.
+The dashboard can be customized to send you notifications through email, Pushbullet or NodePoint tickets when a client stops checking in, or if any of the configured checks fails.
+Configuration is retrieved in the form of templates from the dashboard by all agents.
+Templates are stored in the templates folder and can be customized for your needs.

 ### Home page
 See [http://healthstone.ca](http://healthstone.ca) for documentation.